Analysis: With 'America First,' where do human rights rank?

 Still, Trump’s transactional approach isn’t sitting well with some of his Republican allies in Congress.
 His party for years championed the idea that the U.S. had a duty to promote U.S. values and human rights and even to intervene when they are challenged.
 Some Republicans have urged Trump not to abandon that view.

-“I’m open to having Congress sit down with the president if this all turns out to be true, and it looks like it is, … and saying, ‘How can we express our condemnation without blowing up the Middle East?” said Sen. John Kennedy, R-La.
+“I’m open to having Congress sit down with the president if this all turns out to be true, and it looks like it is, … and saying, ‘How can we express our condemnation without blowing up the Middle East?”
+Sen. John Kennedy, R-La., said.
 “Our foreign policy has to be anchored in values.”

 Trump dismisses the notion that he buddies up to dictators, but he does not express a sense that U.S. leadership extends beyond the U.S. border.